SparkResearchLabs/GirlsGoIT/Curriculum.md

 * HTML lists
 * HTML tables

 This chapter will cover in details basic HTML tags and elements.
-As usual, the session will be ran in few iterations of `theory` -> `pair programming` -> `individual work`.
-This is a huge topic this is why, it is ok that participants will not be able to memorize all the details, this is why all the snippets presented in the presentations will be available on cheat-sheets (distributed to each participant at the very beginning of the session).
+The session will be ran in several iterations of `theory` -> `pair programming` -> `individual work`.
+In order to assist participants in learning the HTML tags and other details, the snippets presented during the session will be available on cheat-sheets that will be distributed to each participant at the very beginning of the session.

-As outcomes of the session will be considered:
+The outcomes of this session are:

-1. The clear understanding of the role of HTML in WEB.
+1. A clear understanding of the role of HTML in WEB

-2. The ability to create HTML documents.
+2. The ability to create HTML documents

-3. The ability to use all the covered by the presentation HTML tags/elements.
+3. The ability to use all the covered by the presentation HTML tags/elements

-4. The ability to use provided snippets.
+4. The ability to use provided snippets

-5. The ability to search for help online.(this will be a specifically assigned task)
+5. The ability to search for help online (this will be a specifically assigned task) __(Iulian) this comment should not be here__

 ### Next level of HTML